usethesource/rascal-website/courses/Recipes/Metrics/MeasuringJava/MeasuringJava.md

 #### Synopsis

-A few steps using the M3 model to compute basic metrics for a Java project in Eclipse.
+A few steps using the M3 model to compute basic metrics for a Java project in VScode.

 #### Syntax